InvaderZim62/DoNothing/README.md

 My cousin had a do-nothing machine with two sliders.
 I was facinated with it as a kid, and decided to make it into an app.
-While creating the app, I realized there's no limit to the number of sliders it can have, so I added ones with three and four sliders.
+While creating the app, I realized there's no limit to the number of sliders it can have, so I added versions with three and four sliders.
+The little blue circle represents the knob you would use to turn the crank by hand.

 ![2 Sliders](https://github.com/InvaderZim62/DoNothing/assets/34785252/00e8a4db-a312-4949-bf62-0a8e9e8d6112)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;